Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experimental details

+Note that because we first solve the LP and then perform the rounding, the resulting $D_t$ may not be the exact optimal solution that maximizes the cardinality as required by Lines~\ref{alg:set-expansion:set-update-step-begins}--\ref{alg:set-expansion:set-update-step-ends} of \Cref{alg:set-expansion}.
+A more rigorous alternative is to include the integer constraints $N\ve{z}^*(s) \in \mathbb{Z}$ for $s\in\sspa$ in the LPs.
+Nevertheless, our current implementation is more efficient and has demonstrated good performance in the simulations.
+One can also verify that an $O(1/\sqrt{N})$ optimality gap can still be achieved using this approximate implementation, since intuitively, the maximality of $m(D_t)$ is still approximately preserved up to a negligible $O(1/N)$ error.

-\paragraph{Action rectification step for set-expansion policy.} For the vanilla version of the set-expansion policy, the action rectification step has been completely specified in \Cref{alg:set-expansion}, where we prioritize the arms in $D_t$ over those in $D_t^c$ to follow the ideal actions, breaking ties uniformly at random.
+\paragraph{Action rectification step.} For the vanilla version of the set-expansion policy, the action rectification step has been completely specified in \Cref{alg:set-expansion}, where we prioritize the arms in $D_t$ over those in $D_t^c$ to follow the ideal actions, breaking ties uniformly at random.

 For the version of the set-expansion policy that utilizes the LP index policy for tie-breaking, its pseudocode is given in \Cref{alg:set-expansion-lp-index}.
 To summarize the differences, if not all arm in $D_t$ can follow the ideal actions, this version of the set-expansion policy breaks ties using LP indices instead of uniformly at random; if all arms in $D_t$ can follow the ideal actions, this version of the set-expansion policy invokes the LP index policy to allocate the remaining budget to the arms not in $D_t$.